Bachelor of Fine Arts in Theatre, Emphasis in Design

 The emphasis in design prepares students to work professionally in the areas of scenic, lighting, sound, props and costume design.
 The BFA in theatre requires:

-- A portfolio review and interview.
+- A portfolio review and interview for entrance into the BFA program.
 Portfolio reviews are held in early December, January and February.
 In addition, Theatre TCU students participate in the National Unified Auditions in New York, Chicago and Los Angeles, drawing a student body from around the nation.

 - A yearly jury with the design and production faculty.
 No cuts are made; the jury is a time to assess growth and create a plan for further development.